-LBC10: LONDON-BIRMINGHAM FREIGHT DEVELOPMENTS ASSOCIATED WITH HIGH SPEED UK

-With High Speed UK established as the primary route between London and the East Midlands, all intercity traffic linking London-Luton-Leicester-Nottingham/Derby-Sheffield can be diverted away from the existing Midland Main Line.
-This effectively 'decriticalises' this route; and with 4 tracks (either existing or abandoned) for most of its length, and with few tunnels, this comprises an ideal corridor to develop as the primary north-south Eurogauge UK spinal route on which a) freight becomes 'prime user' and b) potential exists for upgrading to Eurogauge operation.

-Eurogauge UK, routed along the corridor of the Midland Main Line, would effectively supersede the West Coast Main Line as the primary UK north-south freight artery.
+LBC10 : LONDON-BIRMINGHAM FREIGHT DEVELOPMENTS ASSOCIATED WITH HIGH SPEED UK With High Speed UK established as the primary route between London and the East Midlands, all intercity traffic linking London-Luton-Leicester-Nottingham/Derby-Sheffield can be diverted away from the existing Midland Main Line.
+This effectively 'decriticalises' this route; and with 4 tracks (either existing or abandoned) for most of its length, and with few tunnels, this comprises an ideal corridor to develop as the primary north-south Eurogauge UK spinal route on which a) freight becomes 'prime user' and b) potential exists for Eurogauge operation.
+This system would effectively supersede the West Coast Main Line as the primary UK north-south freight artery.
 Connection to the West Coast Main Line at Watford via an upgraded St Albans Abbey branch allows freight flows to be diverted away from critical sections of Midland Main Line south of the M25, and also to access the major railfreight facilities in the Willesden area.
 Connections between MML and WCML also via Bedford-Bletchley and Leicester (Wigston)-Nuneaton would assure maximum operational resilience.